Melbourne Construction Accident Lawyer

 Common injuries on the construction site

-Construction-related injuries are often the result of repetitive motions, failure to comply with safety measures, and basic, everyday mistakes like simply tripping over an object while walking.
+Construction-related injuries are often the result of repetitive motions, failure to comply with safety measures, and basic, everyday mistakes like tripping over an object while walking.
 Injuries on construction job sites can be minor; however, the potential for more serious injury is heightened due to the hazardous nature of the work environment.
 Examples of injuries construction workers commonly report include:

-In Florida, if a person is injured at work, the injury is usually covered by worker’s compensation.
+In Florida, if a person is hurt at work, the injury is usually covered by worker’s compensation.
 Accident victims should be aware that receiving compensation as a result of filing a worker’s comp claim may bar the injured worker from filing a lawsuit to receive additional compensation.
 A worker’s comp award may not cover all of the individual’s injuries; therefore, injured workers should speak with an experienced attorney prior to seeking worker’s comp.
 An experienced Florida construction accident attorney can help accident victims determine the best way to proceed in the interest of receiving adequate compensation to cover the injured party’s medical bills, lost wages, and possibly other, intangible expenses.

 Liability for injuries that take place on a construction site may be traced back to one or more parties.
 Each party generally plays a different role in maintaining the safety of a job site.